It's just a villain movie about a blue, big-headed alien and his loyal minion in a robot gorilla body... How scary could it be?

 Megamind: But they can wait.
 You can take me to jail now.

-Tighten: Oh, no, no, no, no. I was thinking more like the morgue!
+Titan: Oh, no, no, no, no. I was thinking more like the morgue.
 YOU'RE DEAD!

 Megamind: Whoa, whoa, whoa, whoa, whoa!
 This isn't how you play the game!